-OpenConnect is an open source solution for virtual public networks (VPNs).
-We recently reported that TorGuard has implemented OpenConnect on its network for desktop users.
-Now, we’re pleased to tell you about OpenConnect iOS.
+OpenConnect for iOS is an open-source solution for virtual public networks (VPNs).
+We recently reported that TorGuard implemented OpenConnect on its network for desktop users.
+Now, we’re pleased to tell you about OpenConnect iOS for iPhone and iPad devices.

 OpenConnect and iOS